zedlopez/ifm/The Recipe Book.md

 But often we want our first-glance comment to come after some items in the room are described; and for this effect, we would use the "first look rule" defined in [Saint Eligius].

-If these methods are not enough, the looking action has an action-specific variable called "the room-describing action", which records whether this particular instance of looking comes about because the player typed ``look`` or because the player travelled to a new location.
+If these methods are not enough, the looking action has an action-specific variable called "the room-describing action", which records whether this particular instance of looking comes about because the player typed ``LOOK`` or because the player travelled to a new location.
 We can consult this variable if we want to make looking work  differently after going, as for instance here:

 	Check looking when the room-describing action is the going action: say "You are temporarily too blinded to see." instead.

 Another category of examples treat how we handle the movement commands themselves.
-The eight compass directions, with ``up`` and ``down``, ``in`` and ``out``, are used as standard in most interactive fiction, but they are not the only possible way of navigating, and strike many newcomers to the genre as counter-intuitive, since when strolling around in real life most of us rarely think about our travel in terms of compass orientation.
-[Misadventure] allows the player to ``go to`` a named room, instead, and calculates the best route to reach the destination; [Safari Guide] builds on this by letting the player make the whole trip in a single move, automatically opening any doors that stand in their way en route.
+The eight compass directions, with ``UP`` and ``DOWN``, ``IN`` and ``OUT``, are used as standard in most interactive fiction, but they are not the only possible way of navigating, and strike many newcomers to the genre as counter-intuitive, since when strolling around in real life most of us rarely think about our travel in terms of compass orientation.
+[Misadventure] allows the player to ``GO TO`` a named room, instead, and calculates the best route to reach the destination; [Safari Guide] builds on this by letting the player make the whole trip in a single move, automatically opening any doors that stand in their way en route.

 In the same spirit of interpreting the player's intentions sensibly, [Provenance Unknown] modifies the pushing command so that if the player pushes the top object in a stack of objects towards a direction, Inform attempts to move the bottom item instead.
-This is convenient if, for instance, we have a heavy television on a movable cart and want ``push television west`` to work just as well as ``push cart west``.
+This is convenient if, for instance, we have a heavy television on a movable cart and want ``PUSH TELEVISION WEST`` to work just as well as ``PUSH CART WEST``.

 We also sometimes want to respond sensibly to terse movement commands or ones that rely on some knowledge of where the player has already been.
-[Polarity] provides a ``go back`` command, allowing the player to retreat in the direction from which they came, while [Minimal Movement] understands ``leave``, ``go``, and so on as ``out``, in the absence of other information.
-[Owen's Law] takes this further, calculating from the best routes on a map how to make ``out`` mean "move towards the exit of this indoor room", and ``in`` mean "proceed further into the interior".
-[Wonderland] assigns altitudes to all rooms and works out the local best meaning of ``up`` and ``down`` accordingly.
+[Polarity] provides a ``GO BACK`` command, allowing the player to retreat in the direction from which they came, while [Minimal Movement] understands ``LEAVE``, ``GO``, and so on as ``OUT``, in the absence of other information.
+[Owen's Law] takes this further, calculating from the best routes on a map how to make ``OUT`` mean "move towards the exit of this indoor room", and ``IN`` mean "proceed further into the interior".
+[Wonderland] assigns altitudes to all rooms and works out the local best meaning of ``UP`` and ``DOWN`` accordingly.

 ### See Also